LaurentVeyssier/Disaster_Response_Pipeline/README.md

 An alternative to data augmentation would be to use a reduce dataset with equal proportion of labels.
 However since some labels have so few samples, this would imply reducing the dataset a lot resulting in the loss of massive training information.

-5. Training step
+5. Training step:
 During preparation, XGBoost demonstrated higher performance compared to ramdomforest.
 GridSearchCV was performed but with minimal improvement over standard parameters.
 Several feature engineering approaches were tested with minimal performance improvements:
     - length of the message
     - use of `genre` categorical variable. each message has this information.
 There are 3 sources: 'news', 'social' or 'direct'.
 I would have expected this could add classification information but the data analysis performed during ETL did not show any particular correlation with specific labels.
     - messages starting with a verb

 The data augmentation improved performance significantly on the under-represented classes.

 The training pipeline was therefore composed of:
     - data augmentation on less represented classes
     - tokenization and vectorization using tfIdf. paramters were set at min 3 occurences and lax 10,000 features to prevent memory issues and reduce training time without noticeable performance deterioration
     - GridSearch hyperparameter tuning (n_estimators, max_depth)

 Below is the overview of model performance in the various testing conditions.
 Saved model is XGBoost with data augmentation (last column to the right).